Access :

 After Brest and the passage of the Lambézellec metal viaduct, at the level of the Rufa mill, a junction made it possible to join Plabennec, Landéda, Brignogan and St-Pol-de-Léon.
 The Kersaint viaduct is located between Portsall and Landunvez.

-Indeed, since the end of the 19th century, all the municipalities had wanted to be served by the train which, it was thought, alone could open them up.
+Since the end of the 19th century, all the communes have wanted to be served by the train, which, it was thought, was the only way to open them up.
 In fact, the transport of goods by road could only be carried out by horse-drawn carts with limited tonnage.
 In addition, the condition of these gravel roads often left much to be desired: mud, ruts, potholes and narrows hampered traffic.
 Although it was a single metric track, this railway was synonymous with progress: at an average speed of 20 km/h at the beginning, the 'black horse' was faster, more regular, safer and could carry more goods and passengers.

 The doubling of the track in each station allowed the convoys to cross each other.